Anabel-Espinoza/README-Generator/README.md

 ## Usage

-To start the application, user must enter "npm index".
-The user must answer to the prompted questions to be able to generate a complete README file.
-After the last question has been asnwered, a message will appear in the terminal, letting the user know the file has been created.
+To start the application, the user must enter "npm index".
+A series of questions will be prompted and user must answer all of them to be able to generate a complete README file.
+After the last question has been answered, a message will appear in the terminal, letting the user know the file has been created.

-Video of the application functionality: https://drive.google.com/file/d/1yer9hAGI7YnKj8fgAz5ggGbuZX3zLnsB/view
+**Video of the application functionality:** https://drive.google.com/file/d/1yer9hAGI7YnKj8fgAz5ggGbuZX3zLnsB/view

-Video of the application funcionality with Unlicensed Project (last part ONLY): https://drive.google.com/file/d/1vyKapag-GdCgm9GA2Nt6Ki4k77z4NV7B/view
+**Video of the application funcionality with Unlicensed Project (last part ONLY):** https://drive.google.com/file/d/1vyKapag-GdCgm9GA2Nt6Ki4k77z4NV7B/view

 ## Credits